esoteric-programmer/lemmings_3ds/lemmings/audio/README.txt

 corresponding ADLIB.DAT sound.
 All other sounds and tunes are still played by ADLIB.DAT.

+On Windows machines, you may run audio.bat to fill this folder and its subfolders.
+However, to do so, you need .Net 4.5 framework, VLC, PlayerSource_V29.zip from neolemmix website and (optionally) lem_wavs.zip from lemmings universe.

 Format:
 Only PCM RIFF WAVE, only 8 or 16 bit, only 1 channel (mono).
+Stereo might work, but has not been tested.

 File names and corresponding sound effect:
 SFX01.WAV - Skill select